GuhGonk/Songmellier/README.md

 # Spotify Recommendation System
-Using data from Spotify's API to create a recommender primarily using the data from 'audio features'
+Using data from Spotify's API to create a recommender primarily using the data from the 'audio features' data.

 # Models
 ## Batch Cosine Similarity with PCA Reduction